 Whether you’re pre-recording or streaming live, once you’ve prepared your content, the next step is getting your technical setup in order.
 Thankfully, it doesn’t have to cost the earth to stream or record great quality audio and video.

-Once you’ve prepared your content for video recording or streaming, the next step is getting your technical setup in order.
-Below we’ve included detailed tips on recording with a mobile device, recording or streaming using your computer, recording great sound, and lighting your videos like a pro.
+In this step, we’ve included detailed tips on recording with a mobile device, recording or streaming using your computer, recording great sound, and more.
 In each case we’ve included practical tips on how you can get the most out of the equipment you’ve already got, as well as advice on additional tools you can use if you’re an intermediate or advanced creator looking to take things to the next level.

 Recording with your mobile device

 - Script your presentation for a screen viewing audience.